fredrikv/raspmpc/README.md

 RaspMPC
 =======

-A command line Music Player Daemon (MPD) client intended for use with computers without attached screen.
+A console Music Player Daemon (MPD) client intended for use with computers without attached screen.